Renko-Mei/Bookbarn/README.md

 ### Search
 See http://localhost:5000/search for search bar and dropdown bar.
 Table gets populated if there are entries in the database.

+### See Sales History
+In http://localhost:5000/user/salesViz , the user can access the sales history of all the items they have sold in a nice visual chart

 # Dotnet Run